 I was in California celebrating a milestone birthday for my mom (happy birthday, mom!) recently, and so I had a lot of catching up to do on the news this morning.
 A headline from AdExchanger caught my eye: “Nielsen Moves Into The Marketing Cloud Business.”

 It’s official: Marketing clouds have jumped the shark.

 To be blunt, the problem with the “marketing cloud” classification is that, at this point, it means next to nothing.

-There are so many vendors calling themselves marketing clouds and so many industry observers characterizing solutions as such that it’s become a catch-all for any vendor that sells more than one marketing product.
+There are so many vendors calling themselves marketing clouds.
+What’s more, there are so many industry observers characterizing solutions as such that it’s become a catch-all for any vendor that sells more than one marketing product.

 I should probably take some responsibility for this as the author of the first Forrester Wave on what we called “enterprise marketing software suites” (because – fun fact – not every product in these suites is actually cloud-based) so, culpability acknowledged.

-But as someone who knows this space pretty well, my opinion is the layers of false advertising by so-called marketing clouds have multiplied to such an extent that the concept is collapsing under its own weight.
+But as someone who knows this space, my opinion is the layers of false advertising by so-called clouds have multiplied to such an extent the concept is collapsing under its own weight.

 “Attempt to bring together all the functionality you need into one place, in one system of record, with one unified profile of your customers, and one unified, simple user interface to control it all.”

 I vividly remember one of the customer references from the Wave (global publisher) who is a huge fan of their provider and using all of its available solutions and rattled off another five-plus technologies they rely on from other vendors to do marketing.

 The customer also noted that to build integrations with discrete products in another one of the vendor’s suites means talking to a different representative for each.